MileHacker Logo

 Street Food Specialties

-• Burek: This flaky pastry, filled with savory ingredients like seasoned meat, cheese, or spinach, is a pervasive and delicious street food.
+• Burek: This flaky pastry, filled with savory elements like seasoned meat, cheese, or spinach, is a pervasive and delicious street food.
 An excellent choice for a cheap, quick breakfast or snack from "pekaras" (bakeries).

 • Pizza Slice: Many small stands and cake shops offer pizza slices, a familiar and convenient snack.